Policy Optimization for Unknown Systems using Differentiable Model Predictive Control: Ablation Studies

 If $x$ is a local minimizer of $f$, then $0 \in \partial_c f(x)$ (and similarly $0 \in \operatorname*{co}\J_f(x)$).
 Hence, in nonsmooth optimization, one typically searches for \emph{Clarke stationary points}, that is, points $x$ with $0 \in \partial_c f(x)$.
-In our setting, however, identifying Clarke stationary points is infeasible due to the lack of exact knowledge of the true system dynamics.
-A weaker notion of stationarity is that of a \emph{Goldstein $\delta$-critical point}, defined as any $x$ such that $0 \in \partial_\delta f(x)$, where
+In our setting, identifying Clarke stationary points is impossible to due lack of full information regarding the objective function.
+Consequently, we adopt a weaker notion of stationarity, namely, that of a \emph{Goldstein $\delta$-critical point}, defined as any $x$ such that $0 \in \partial_\delta f(x)$, where

 is the Goldstein $\delta$-subdifferential of $f$.
 As shown in \cite{zhang2020complexity}, $\lim_{\delta \downarrow 0} \partial_\delta f(x) = \partial_c f(x)$, making Goldstein $\delta$-stationarity a meaningful optimality condition for nonsmooth problems.